 An example of the unity of community purpose resulted in the decision by the Evening Standard not to progress their proposal for (in our view) a far too large / too long Festival of Culture in Russell Square, the historic and well used open space that lies at the heart of our important residential area.

-We are members of the Bloomsbury and Kings Cross Safer Neighbourhood Panels and have been lobbying TfL (in association with Camden) for financial support through the Safer Streets Fund 2021.
+We are connected with both the Bloomsbury and Kings Cross Safer Neighbourhood Panels and have been lobbying TfL (in association with Camden) for financial support through the Safer Streets Fund 2021.
 A properly monitored network of CCTV on the streets could reduce the very high level of crime against the person that takes place in Bloomsbury, We are nevertheless concerned that a lack of reporting (due to apathy or a feeling of ‘will it make any difference’) might affect the crime figures released for the South Camden wards.
 We therefore encourage anybody unfortunate enough to be a victim of crime or witness an incident to report it to the police.

 A Voice for Residents